FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-communication.md

 ## Setup the communication
 Add the `ff-communication` tag to every page that uses **FACT-Finder Web Components**.
 This element is used to define certain parameters for the communication between FACT-Finder Web Components and FACT-Finder and their behavior.
 You need to configure the location of your FACT-Finder Server and the target channel by setting the `url` and `channel` HTML attributes.

 The `ff-communication` element has more attributes.
-One example is the `default-query` attribute used to define a default search term that is always used on pageload.
+One example is the `default-query` attribute used to define a default search term that is always used on page load.
 When using the `search-immediate` attribute, which requires no parameter, the search query is fired once the page has finished loading.

 The following code-example shows the aforementioned configuration.